Mini Mincemeat Pies

 Growing up, mincemeat pie was not a typical Christmas dessert in our house.

-However, there was a Christmas I could not stop talking about what I thought mincemeat pie would actually taste like.
+However, there was a Christmas, and I could not stop talking about what I thought mincemeat pie would taste like.
 So, my dad’s friend brought me a slice.

-I was so excited to give it a try and FINALLY know once and for all what mincemeat actually tastes like.
+I was so excited to try it and finally know once and for all what mincemeat tastes like.
+My verdict?
+I liked it!

-Was it my most favorite pie I had ever had?
+Was it my favorite pie I had ever had?
 No. But was it delicious?
 Yes!

 Mini Mincemeat Pies with a bite taken out of it.